hannibal002/SkyHanni/CONTRIBUTING.md

 Changes that improve or expand the code's logic and have a visible impact on users.
 This category is for enhancements, not for fixing incorrect logic.
-The line between bug fixes and improvements is sometimes not clear.If you are unsure whether a change is an improvement or a bug fix, ask for guidance.
+The line between bug fixes and improvements is sometimes not clear.
+If you are unsure whether a change is an improvement or a bug fix, ask for guidance.

 #### Fixes